dotnet-foundation/wg-membership/meetings/membership-criteria.md

 - First and Last name are reviewed to eliminate potential 'bots'.
 - A valid email address: We only validate that it is a valid email address format.
 Later, when an invitation is sent, that verifies that it's a real address.
-- A valid GitHub ID: We validate the profile appears to be human.
-There should be some activity.
-The user name must match any contribution links provided.
-GitHub activity mentioned in the contribution statement should match this ID.
+- Optionally, a valid GitHub ID: If you provide a GitHub ID, we validate the profile appears to be human.

+In addition, we ask for contribution activity in one or more of the [Membership participation types](member-participation-types.md).
+An application need not fill out each section, but may include any relevant contributions in any section.
+The application will be reviewed in total: breadth across areas and depth in a single area are both considered.

 ## Open Source Maintainer, Open Source Contributor